Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ## What is A/B Testing?

-**A/B testing** is a randomized controlled experiment where you test two or more versions of a feature to see which version performs better.
-If you have more than two versions, it's known as **A/B/n testing**.
+A/B testing is a randomized controlled experiment where you test two or more versions of a feature to see which version performs better.
+If you have more than two versions, it's known as A/B/n testing.
 Coupled with analytics, A/B testing enables you to better understand your users and how to serve them better.

 Multivariate testing is used to test multiple variables simultaneously to determine the optimal combination of elements that will produce the best results.
 Different combinations of variables such as design, content, and functionality can be tested to measure which combination has the greatest impact on user behavior or conversion rates.